 - Season chicken with paprika, oregano, salt, and pepper.

-- In the paella pan over medium-high heat, add 2 tbsp oil and heat until shimmering.
+- In the paella pan over medium-high heat, add 2 tablespoon oil and heat until shimmering.
 Add the chorizo and cook, stirring, 5 minutes or until browned all over.
 Transfer to a plate and set aside.
 Add the chicken skin-side down and cook, turning, 7 minutes or until browned all over.
 Transfer chicken to plate and set aside.

 - Reduce heat to medium.
-Add onion and 1 tbsp oil; cook, stirring, for 3 minutes.
+Add onion and 1 tablespoon oil; cook, stirring, for 3 minutes.
 Add the garlic and parsley; cook, stirring, 1 minute or until fragrant.
 Add the tomatoes, and more oil as necessary, and cook until the mixture caramelizes and the flavors meld.

 - Add the rice and cook, stirring to coat the rice with the mixture.
 Stir in water and saffron.
 Reduce heat to simmering and cook, stirring infrequently, 10 minutes.
 Add chicken and chorizo, tucking them into the rice without stirring and cook 8 minutes.
 Add the shrimp and clams, tucking them into the rice without stirring and cook 5 minutes or until shrimp is just barely turning pink.
 Add the fish (if using) and the peas.
 Cook, gently shaking the pan, 3 minutes or until rice is al dente, shrimp is pink, fish is opaque and peas are heated through.